tkks22123/GMM-for-slavery-Research/README.md

 # Gaussian Mixture Model with EM Algorithm

 ## Overview
-This repository implements a Gaussian Mixture Model (GMM) using the Expectation-Maximization (EM) algorithm for maximum likelihood estimation.
+This repository implements a Gaussian Mixture Model (GMM) using the Expectation-Maximization (EM) algorithm for the modern slavery research.
 The code includes:
 1. Complete EM algorithm implementation
 2. Synthetic data generation
 3. Model evaluation (BIC, log-likelihood)